 Company A's Analysis: "A possible explanation could be the early-finish initiative offered to employees during the Football World Cup."

-This is where analytics can add real scientific weight to HR’s business consultancy.
+This is where analysis can add real weight to HR’s business consultancy.
 Identifying the reasoning behind data patterns is how to turn your HR reports into a valuable asset.

 Of course, trying to identify the implicit factors which may impact data findings in every circumstance is a lot more challenging in practice.
-We could use digital analytics tools, like those within the XCD system, to uncover the statistical relationships between data sets, the employee satisfaction scores and the correlative increase in satisfaction and quantify the impact of the initiative.
+We could use digital analytics tools to uncover the statistical relationships between data sets, the employee satisfaction scores and the correlative increase in satisfaction and quantify the impact of the initiative.

 Company A's Analytics: "Employees who took advantage of the early finish on game days were more productive and took less unplanned leave during the rest of Q2.
 The tail of this uplift has continued into Q3."

-Analytics tools make data relevant and instructive, they provide actionable insights that offer genuine strategic, bottom line value, which means that reliable, clean data is fast becoming HR’s most valuable asset.
+Analytics tools make data relevant and instructive, they provide actionable insights that offer genuine strategic, bottom line value.
+That's why reliable, clean data and reporting is fast becoming HR’s most valuable asset.

 If people analytics hasn’t come up in conversation at the top of your organisation yet, perhaps it’s time to raise it (using the correct terminology, of course).

 HR hold all of the cards when it comes to optimising workforce strategies, but sitting on a bank of data without putting it to use is where many fall short.
 Realising the potential of HR reporting, HR analytics and people analytics can transform how any business operates and provide cost-effective solutions to drains on your bottom line profits.

 Using HR metrics to inform day-to-day HR operations, reports and HR analytics provides quantifiable proof to back up business strategies and important operational decisions.

 Managing and collating HR reports can be a daunting task, but using expert HR software to streamline processes can provide your team with instant reports and actionable insights.